marksands/marksands.github.com/_posts/2019-10-21-19-better-codable-through-property-wrappers.markdown

 }
 ```

-Marrying the storage with the strategy is the recipe needed to produce the desired, generic property wrapper, ala `@DateValue<TimestampDateStrategy>`.
+Marrying the storage with the strategy is the recipe needed to produce the desired, generic property wrapper, ala `@DateValue<TimestampStrategy>`.

 The nice thing about these property wrappers is the ability to mix multiple date wrappers as needed for a given Codable struct.
 Without a custom initializer, using the built in date decoding strategy is impossible.
 The following example throws an exception with the error **"Expected date string to be ISO8601-formatted."**.